zarat/ScriptStack/README.md

 # ScriptStack

-A managed .NET scripting language.
-Get it on [nuget.org](https://www.nuget.org/packages/ScriptStack/).
+A managed .NET scripting language to integrate into games (Unity3d, Godot) or any other application.

 # Examples